OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-04.md

 ## Amos 4:11

-> “I overthrew you, as God overthrew Sodom and Gomorrah,
+> “I brought destruction upon you, as God did to Sodom and Gomorrah,
-> And you were like a log snatched from a fire;
+> And you were like a brand plucked from the fire;
 > Yet you have not returned to Me,” declares the Lord.

 ## Amos 4:12